AlanLeverenz/Final-Project/README.md

 News Polarizer collects news articles based on the search string.

 * An API connection to RapidAPI news sources returns basic article metadata, such as title, source, author, description, url, image url, and date published.
 * The articles are run through the IBM Watson NLU (Natural Language Understanding) sentiment analyzer, which accesses the article url and adds a sentiment score to the response.
-The articles that are returned are analyzed and given a sentiment score.
 * The articles with the highest and lowest score, and an article midway between the other two are presented to the user.

 ## Saving Articles